 This bright and colorful beet salad was inspired by my most recent batch of roasted Chioggia, red, and golden beets.
 Like a beautiful sunset, this easy, 10-minute salad is filled with all the shades of red, pink, yellow and orange.

-Tender and sweet, this delicious roasted beet salad is joined by sweet cherry tomatoes and crunchy macadamia nuts and drizzled with a smooth, and extra creamy, homemade miso dressing.
+Tender and sweet, this delicious roasted beet salad is joined by sweet cherry tomatoes and crunchy hazelnuts and drizzled with a smooth, and extra creamy, homemade miso dressing.

 Ingredients in Roasted Beet Salad